atvs1478/sq/README.md

 ```
 Defines two buttons
 - first on GPIO 4, active low.
 When pressed, it triggers a navigation down command.
 When pressed more than 1000ms, it changes the button configuration for the one descrobed above
-- second on GPIO 5, acive low.
+- second on GPIO 5, active low.
 When pressed it triggers a navigation up command.
 That button, in that configuration, has no shift option

 Below is a difficult but functional 2-buttons interface for your decoding pleasure